Joseph-Ibeh/flask-devops-app/README.md

-# End-to-End Flask Application Development with Docker, GitHub, and CI/CD Automation
+# Building and Automating the Deployment of a Flask Application with Docker, GitHub, and CI/CD

 ## 📚 Introduction